gamblevore/speedie/Documentation/Comparisons.md

 Speedie realises that `F` might not exist.
 And so this code won't compile.
 Speedie is very intelligent around figuring out what vars can be `nil` or not.
 So you literally get all the safety with none of the nightmare overhead of Rust.

+_On November 18 2025, Cloudflare, which runs 20% of websites, and has micro-services used by many other websites such as Twitter, and ChatGPT, went down.
+It went down because....
+Rust sucks.
+Specifically because of calling `.unwrap()`, which will crash your app sometimes.
+All because this is considered "memory safe"._

+This is how terrible Rust's idea of safety is.
+You can take down around 1/3rd of the internet and it is still considered "Safe".
+Imagine it had been worse, perhaps `.unwrap()` was used on a cruise-ship or an airplane.
+Now people are dying.
+I'd rather have a language that BLOCKS nil-object errors from even compiling (Speedie) than one that hides but allows them then covers it up with the illusion of "safety".

 ## C Comparison